meissadia/tumblr_draftking/README.md

 + **Randomize post order to add variety.**
 + **Manage multiple accounts.**

-Version 0.10.0
+Version 0.10.0.1
-+ Enhanced get_posts logic to handle retrieval of published posts.
-Set `dk.source = DK::PUBLISH` before calling `dk.get_posts`.
++ Fix for Faraday::ConnectionFailed when trying to reach Tumblr

 + Please report any [issues] you encounter!
 + [Change Log](./CHANGELOG.md)